 apachepulsar/pulsar-allimage has already bundled all builtin connectors.

 DC/OS (the DataCenter Operating System) is a distributed operating system used for deploying and managing applications and systems on Apache Mesos.
-DC/OS is an open-source tool created and maintained by Mesosphere.
+DC/OS is an open-source tool that Mesosphere creates and maintains .

 Apache Pulsar is available as a Marathon Application Group, which runs multiple applications as manageable sets.

-In order to run Pulsar on DC/OS, you will need the following:
+In order to run Pulsar on DC/OS, you need the following:

 DC/OS version 1.9 or higher

 A DC/OS cluster with at least three agent nodes